openwallet-foundation/tac/docs/governance/security.md

 ## Report Intakes

-OpenWallet Foundation's projects offer the following ways to submit security vulnerabilities.
-While the security team members will do their best to respond to bugs disclosed in all possible ways, it is encouraged for bug finders to report through the following approved channels:
+OpenWallet Foundation's projects use the following mechanism to submit security vulnerabilities.
+While the security team members will do their best to respond to bugs disclosed in all possible ways, it is encouraged for bug finders to report through the following approved channel:

-- Email the [OpenWallet Foundation's security list]: To report a security issue, please send an email with the name of the project/repository, a description of the issue, the steps you took to create the issue, affected versions, and if known, mitigations.
-If in triaging the email, the security team determines the issue may be a security vulnerability, a [GitHub security vulnerability report] will be opened.
 - Open a [GitHub security vulnerability report]: Open a draft security advisory on the "Security" tab of this GitHub repository.
 See [GitHub Security Advisories](#github-security-advisories) to learn more about the security infrastructure in GitHub.

-[OpenWallet Foundation's security list]: mailto:security@lists.openwallet.foundation

 [GitHub security vulnerability report]: https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability

 ??? example "Alternative"

     Projects **MAY** publish in their security policy that they accept security vulnerability disclosures via other mechanism.
 The policy **MUST** document the necessary details in using the alternate reporting mechanism(s).
-In addition, a project **MAY** publish that they don't accept reports via the recommended GitHub security vulnerability process.
-Projects **MUST** accept reports via the [OpenWallet Foundation's security list].
+Projects **MUST** accept reports via the recommended GitHub security vulnerability process.

 ## “People” Infrastructure